-Free WiFi scams:
+Free WiFi Scams

-Social Media Q&A Scams:
+Social Media Q&A Scams

 Sometimes on Facebook, people may share “viral” posts which include questions such as: “What was your first car?” or “Who was your best friend as a child?”.
-If you’ve noticed the most common security questions on Apple or your bank’s website, you’ll notice that these are very much the same.
-Don’t ever answer them on a public forum such as Facebook or Instagram!
+If you’ve noticed the most common security questions on Apple or your bank’s website, you’ll see that these are very much the same.
+Don’t ever answer them on a public forum such as Facebook or Instagram.
 If people can get one or two answers like this, they can get into your accounts claiming they’ve forgotten your password.

 Fraudsters have been taking advantage of rising utility bills to prey on consumers and steal personal and financial information.
-There are two common types of utility scams—the phone call from a fake representative of your utility company and the more brazen door-to-door promotional pricing or product scam.
-These scams are particularly prevalent in California with scammers pretending to represent SCE, PG&E and other local utility companies.
-For example, customers have been notified through phone calls and emails of overdue bills that appear to be sent form PG&E and need to be paid for immediately.
+There are two common types of utility scams—the phone call from a fake representative of your utility company and the more spirited door-to-door promotional pricing or product scam.
+These scams are particularly prevalent in California with scammers pretending to represent SCE, PG&E, and other local utility companies.
+For example, customers have been notified through phone calls and emails of overdue bills that appear to be sent from PG&E and need to be paid for immediately.
 Other times, the companies ask for deposits due to new changes in policies, etc.

 If you’re ever in doubt about someone who claims to represent Race, be sure to ask for their company badge as it is required for all our employees to have proper identification when interacting with customers.